On the face of it, investing with mutual funds may seem somewhat daunting and mysterious.

 Dealing With Taxes

 No matter the account type you’ve chosen, you’ll probably receive tax forms every year.
 These will be mailed to you and will also be available online.
 More information about the different tax forms, who should expect to receive them, and when they will be made available can be found in the Tax Resource Center.
 Be sure you share all tax forms you receive with your tax advisor.

 As the years pass, you should consider checking back in on your investing goals and risk tolerances to ensure your investment approach still fits your future needs.
-Also, it’s a good idea to consider gradually increasing your contributions over time, especially if your income increases over the years.
+Also, it’s a good idea to consider gradually increasing your retirement contributions over time, especially if your income increases over the years.
+For more information about IRA contribution types and limits, review our IRA contribution limits page.

 It’s also a good idea to revisit the beneficiary designations for your accounts and make sure they’re up-to-date and remain consistent with how you want to pass along your investments.
 For more information about the different types of beneficiary options, read the Why It Pays to Have a Beneficiary Plan article.